 Lori Pedrick is an art director and photographer living in New England.
 She has over 20 years of experience in publishing and design and has recently received her Masters degree in Photography from the New Hampshire Institute of Art (as of January 2017).
 Her skills include creative direction, graphic design, mixed media, photography (both commercial and fine art) and brand-development.
 She has worked on publications with a variety of topics, which include: home, food/entertaining, travel, wedding, and both long- and short-form narrative.
 Her photographic background includes commercial, editorial, and fine art photography.
 Along with a great attention to detail and strong typographic skills, she is highly organized and has a wonderfully collaborative spirit.
 This serves her well in client-based endeavors as well as her pursuits as a fine art artist.

 Her photographic series entitled Growing Up Girl is a collaborative project, a female-based portrait series accompanied by personal essays written by her subjects.
 Born from her passion to explore standards of beauty within our society, this project has expanded into areas of empowerment, confidence, and the support of women of all ages, ethnicities, body-types and the like.
 For inquiries email email@example.com or call 215-880-8494.

-She is presently the art director at Yankee Magazine and is available for commissioned work at any time.
+She is presently the art director at Yankee Magazine and Art New England Magazine, and is available for commissioned work at any time.

-To see a portfolio of her publishing-related work, please visit loripedrick.com.
+To see more of her photography, and a portfolio of her publishing-related work, please visit loripedrick.com.